warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 ![[20231124_191040-COLLAGE.jpg]]
 _In the morning, I walk on 0 legs.
 In the afternoon, 0. in the evening, still 0.
 Which in-network doctors are open tonight?_

-Anyways.
 Having been floor-ridden for 24+ hours, I reflect on several things...

 ### On disability and gratefulness
 My biggest takeaway from yesterday is that **the sensation of loss is a whole lot more vivid than the sensation of having or even gaining \[the thing you lost].**